-The district is crossed by numerous surface watercourses, which range in size from rivers, such as the River Stour and River Orwell, to small streams and brooks.
+The districts are crossed by numerous surface watercourses, which range in size from rivers, such as the River Stour, River Gipping and River Orwell, to small streams and brooks.
 These watercourses are fed by precipitation as it drains from the land (the drained area for a particular watercourse is termed its 'catchment' area).